 4. Securing Growth Funds

 In the last 12 months, the cost has risen, and revenues have fallen, but customers are increasing at a rapid rate.
 Congratulations, your company has crossed a threshold!
 But do you have the resources to sustain?
 Substantial growth in a short time also means that manufacturing isn’t able to meet demand, customer service is suffering, the organizational structure is no longer working, and employees are overworked.
 Perhaps it’s time to expand your operations, evaluate your business plan and increase staff so you are able to cater to the massive audience.
 And this would also mean that you would have to pitch for a new round of funding to your investors.

-Whether you are pitching your desk to the family, friends or a bank, your investors will want to see the most updated version of your plan.
-Chart your growth patterns, determine which parts of the business need more attention, and alter operational plans, staffing requirement, customer service, and financial projections accordingly.
+Whether you are pitching your desk to family, friends, or a bank, your investors will want to see the most updated version of your plan.
+Chart your growth patterns, determine which parts of the business need more attention, and alter operational plans, staffing requirements, customer service, and financial projections accordingly.
 Whatever your new plans are, they must go into your business plan and presented to the investors to secure funding.

 Maybe you did a poor job the last time you wrote a business plan.
 Maybe things have been changing faster for your business.
 But If your business plan doesn’t represent the current situation of your business anymore, redo it.

 At the beginning of each year, look back and make a list of what's going well for your business and what's no. List out your points of strength and weakness, and use the information to improve your business.

 If you are running a business, whether small or big, you’ll naturally write several business plans, and each one will be better than the last.
 The more time you spent revamping your business plan, the better results you are likely to get.
 A business with an accurate forecast will be able to attract the right opportunities and make wise decisions.